 Choose ActiveCampaign or Drip.
 They’re both priced very reasonably and actually do what you need them to do.
 It’s worth noting that if you’re starting from scratch or operating on a super tight budget, then ActiveCampaign has a lower cost at the outset.
-It’s our favourite email platform—we use it ourselves.
+It’s my favourite email platform.

 Next, you should integrate your email platform with your website.
 Both platforms recommended above have plugins for WordPress, which will let you put email sign-up forms at certain points on your website.
 Even if you’re using a different CMS or email platform, you can connect both using Zapier.

 From there, start building the list by pulling on these business levers:

 - Ask existing customers to join your list.